 There is nothing more exciting and beautiful than the bond that you and your new puppy will build throughout your life together.
-We feel it is part of our responsibility to make sure that we share a few things with you so that the life you build with your puppy is a long and happy one!
-With this being said, one concern that comes with owning a small breed dog is hypoglycemia.
+We feel it is part of our responsibility to share a few things so that the life you build with your puppy is a long and happy one.
+One concern that comes with owning a small breed dog is hypoglycemia.
 Your health guarantee does NOT cover hypoglycemia so it is imperative you read the following information closely.

 What is Hypoglycemia?

 Hypoglycemia, or low blood sugar (sometimes called "sugar shock"), is a condition when the blood sugar level drops to an extremely low level due to lack of food or by using up all stored energy without it being replenished.
 Normally, hormones stimulate the breakdown of stored glycogen to supply the brain and body with energy, but in small breeds there is a possibility of this process not occurring fast enough, which is when hypoglycemia occurs.
 Hypoglycemia can be corrected, but if left untreated it can be fatal to your puppy.

 A few causes of hypoglycemia are stress (like moving to a new home), cold, overexertion without energy replenishment, intestinal parasites, malnutrition, and too much time between meals.
 Puppies less than three months old are more susceptible to hypoglycemia because their bodies have not fully developed the ability to regulate blood glucose concentration and have a higher requirement for glucose.
 Teacup and tiny toy breeds are prone to hypoglycemia because they have such tiny digestive systems.
 They can only store a small amount of food (energy) in their stomach at one time.
 Their liver and pancreas, which are necessary for digestion and sugar balance, are also small and usually underdeveloped as well.
 But as they grow, so do their major organs, making them more able to utilize and process the food that they eat so it can sustain them for longer periods of time.